Miami Nonimmigrant Visa Lawyer

 After marriage, the fiancé(e) may apply for adjustment of status to a permanent resident (LPR) USCIS.
 Your fiancé (e) would also be eligible to apply for an extended work authorization at the same time as he or she files for permanent residence.

-Our Miami immigration law firm is known throughout the legal community for successfully helping thousands of people remain in the United States.
+Our Miami immigrant visa law firm is known throughout the legal community for successfully helping thousands of people remain in the United States.
 We know the questions you can expect in marriage adjustment proceedings.
 We can assist you with a conditional lawful permanent residency application if you have been married for less than two years.
 At Revilla Law Firm, P.A., we know how prosecutors conduct investigations when they believe someone has married “for papers” (por papeles).
 We know that, in some cases, you may have to go through a grueling interview process.

 An experienced immigration attorney from our Miami office will help you prepare for your interview and will be present at your interview.
-If you are a sponsor or co-sponsor, or a lawful permanent resident (LPR), the attorneys at Revilla Law Firm, P.A. can assist you with the affidavit of support.
+If you are a sponsor or co-sponsor or a lawful permanent resident (LPR), the attorneys at Revilla Law Firm, P.A. can assist you with the affidavit of support.
 If you have an immigration concern involving family residency, an attorney from Revilla Law Firm, P.A., can provide you with experienced, professional advice.

 -